About Equations

 Date Equation Settings

 There are a variety of options available for date equations.
-See full list of date equations settings here.
+See the full list of date equations settings here.

 Date Equation Functions